timonla/timonla.github.io/_posts/2020-10-07-diet-review.md

 quite some time and would have distorted the actual time.
 Maybe use something like [jiffy](https://jiffy.nu/) to track it properly.

-It would also be intersting to measure the amount of packaging that the food comes in.
+It would also be interesting to measure the amount of packaging that the food comes in.
 One week would not be representative enough for this though.